tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 2. Provide the following input to the **Register a model** dialog, and then select **Register**.

-    a.
-Name: `compliance-classifier`
+    - Name: `compliance-classifier`

-    b.
-Description: `Deep learning model to classify the descriptions of car components as compliant or non-compliant.`
+    - Description: `Deep learning model to classify the descriptions of car components as compliant or non-compliant.`

-    c.
-Model Framework: **ONNX**
+    - Model Framework: **ONNX**

-    d.
-Model Framework Version: `1.3.0`
+    - Model Framework Version: `1.3.0`

-    e.
-Model file: Select the `model.onnx` file from your local disk.
+    - Model file: Select the `model.onnx` file from your local disk.

     ![The Register a Model form is displayed populated with the preceding values.](media/model-registry-03.png 'Register a model Dialog')